 In July 2010, I discovered that the Federal Aviation Administration (FAA) had released recordings and transcripts of air traffic control communications related to Cactus 1549, the US Airways flight that suffered a double bird strike and made an emergency landing in the Hudson River.
 All aboard survived and were able to exit the plane to rescue.
 As I listened, I heard so many more voices than I had expected – controllers, pilots, supervisors – and I decided that I wanted to share the story beyond the few choice sound bites that had circulated the news.
 It took a long time to figure out how to use the available recordings, and even longer to decide how to approach the story musically.
-In December 2013, the New England Conservatory Philharmonia read and recorded the orchestral portion of Cactus 1549.
-Here is a construction of the live recording plus the audio integrated into a “live mockup.”
+In December 2013, the New England Conservatory Philharmonia read and recorded the orchestral portion of Cactus 1549 which was integrated into a “live mockup” with the audio track.

 About the Emergency